 Well, Vivint scored excellent marks with us on installation day.
 We do wish our Vivint tech was more communicative throughout the process, and we’re still not sure where our doorbell chime cover went, but otherwise we really couldn’t have asked for a better experience.
 We’d certainly do it all over again.

-Earlier, we mentioned our distaste with professional installation — as we like installing our own products.
-But honestly, having a professional set up our Vivint equipment wasn’t only more convenient, it was downright necessary (it would’ve taken us half the day to get the Outdoor Camera Pro up-and-running).
+Honestly, having a professional set up our Vivint equipment wasn’t only more convenient, it was downright necessary (it would’ve taken us half the day to get the Outdoor Camera Pro up and running).
 It’s all part of Vivint’s premium offering.

-So if you’re a homeowner with the budget to invest in a top-of-the-line system, and you don’t mind signing a contract, we’ll go out on a limb and say this one’s for you.
+So if you’re a homeowner with the budget to invest in a top-of-the-line system, we’ll go out on a limb and say this one’s for you.